ga-curriculum/dom-events/setup/README.md

 cd ~/code/ga/lectures
 ```

-Create a new folder named `dom-events` and enter it:
+Create a new directory named `dom-events` and enter it:

 ```bash
 mkdir dom-events
 cd dom-events
 ```

-Inside the `dom-events` folder, make two more folders: `js` for JavaScript files and `css` for CSS files:
+Inside the `dom-events` directory, make two more directories: `js` for JavaScript files and `css` for CSS files:

 ```bash
 mkdir js css